-Section 7: Geography and Holidays
+Section 7: Symbols and Holidays

 The United States of America is both a geographic place and a political community.
 America has been blessed with geographic advantages.
 Compared to other parts of the world, it has had generally peaceful relations with the two countries on its borders, Canada and Mexico, in addition to having two oceans — the Pacific to the West and the Atlantic to the East — helping guard it from external threat.

-Section 7: Geography and Holidays
+Section 7: Symbols and Holidays

 The big idea